Lachi (artist)

 Lachi (whose legal name is Lachi Music) is an American recording artist, songwriter, touring performer, record producer, media personality, author, and disability culture advocate based in New York City.
 Lachi's music is often described as pop or dance music.
 Lachi is also the founder and CEO of RAMPD.

 Early life

 Lachi was born in Maryland to Nigerian immigrant parents.
 Her mother is Dr. Marcellina Offoha, an author and academic.
-She grew up in many places, including, upstate New York, West Philadelphia and North Carolina.
+Growing up, she moved around frequently and lived in places including upstate New York, West Philadelphia and North Carolina.
 She is legally blind due to coloboma.

 Lachi attended the University of North Carolina at Chapel Hill where she created the all female a cappella group The UNC Cadence.
 She then moved to New York City to embark upon her music and writing careers while studying music at New York University.
 Apart from obtaining side music gigs, she worked at the New York District's United States Army Corps of Engineers.